 Note necrotic, black patch of scrotal skin with large ulceration.
 (From: Aho T et al. (2006) Fournier's gangrene Nat Clin Pract Urol 3: 54–57)

 The most diagnostic is the finding of crepitus, a spongy, cracking feeling within the skin that indicates gas-producing microorganisms underneath that can be felt in the scrotum or perineum.
 When left untreated, genital gangrene will progress over hours and result in overwhelming bacterial sepsis with an associated high mortality rate.
 Therefore, broad spectrum antibiotics that cover aerobic and anaerobic organisms, and urgent and repeated surgical drainage and debridement are required to control the infection.
+In a clinically stable patient, CT may be advantageous to identify a perirectal abscess, rectal process, or for the tracking of air beneath in deeper tissues and following fascial planes.
 At the time of surgical treatment, cystoscopy and proctoscopy may be performed to exclude urethral and rectal abnormalities.

 Scrotal Wall Inflammation

 Henoch-Schonlein purpura (HSP) is a vasculitis of scrotal wall that causes thickening and erythema in the absence of infection.
 Idiopathic scrotal edema and filarial infections (rare in the US) can also cause chronic, relatively painless, scrotal swelling.
 Lastly, scrotal edema secondary to hypoalbuminemia, portal hypertension and lymphadenopathy are also rare but significant conditions that may occur under the aegis of the acute scrotum.
 In most of these conditions, the history of a slowly progressive disease process helps differentiate them from more classically acute conditions.
 Treatment of the underlying, non-scrotal cause is most effective to relieve the scrotal symptoms.